asavinov/bistro/core/README.md

 * Formally define the role of key columns:
   * with respect to their input tables or with respect to the output tables (which provide data moved to the input table)
-  * can a KEY column be a DERIVED column (if not then we did they get their data from) or only USER columns can be marked as KEYs?
+  * can a KEY column be a DERIVED column?
+If yes, can it derive its output from other key columns of this same table?
   * is table id a key column if no user keys are defined? if yes, this means that key column(s) always exist (but maybe lose their purpose/uses in the case of table ids)

 * Do we need to explicitly distinguish between USER tables and DERIVED tables (with definition)?
   * If not, how do we determine if this table has to be populated?
   * Is APPEND flag of a table equivalent to DERIVED column?
-  * We have two population mechanisms: APPEND from incoming column, and PRODUCT from outgoing key columns.
+  * We have two population mechanisms: APPEND from incoming column, and PRODUCT from outgoing key columns (and API).
 Can they co-exist and if yes, what is the rule for choosing one of them (explicit or implicit)

-* Under what conditions we decide that the table is a product?
+* Under what conditions we decide that a table is a product (that is, we need to populate it via key columns?
+  * Particular case: we might well define key columns (for uniqueness) and no PRODUCT, because records will be appended either manually or using incoming columns -> Key columns are NOT an indication of PRODUCT.
+  * Particular case: if a table is PRODUCT then key columns must be defined.
+Yet, not all of them might be actually used, e.g., calc columns have to be skipped.
+What about link and accu key columns?
-  * Is it important and what if the table has keys and also incoming appending columns?
+  * Is it important and what if the table has keys AND also incoming appending columns?
   * How appending incoming columns and product operation are related?
   * Do we need a special table flag for appending and is it an indication of a DERIVED (externally populated) column

+Simplifying approach:
+  * key column values can be only set from an incoming column or from product or manually (they do not have their own definition).
+In other words, key columns do not have their definition (if we call setKey then the definition is deleted/ignored).
+So a USER column is either key or non-key column.
+They both are set from outside (API or incoming append, and key columns also by product) but key columns are used for uniqueness checks.
+Key columns must be declared for these reasons: uniqueness constraint (only for USER columns), product table (automatic with key columns declared and no input link columns).
+Append from links does not require key columns (but we might impose this constraint, see below).
+  * append column has higher priority than product table (so product will be ignored) because it imposes stronger constraints (the number of appended columns will always be less than the number of combinations).
+Yet, filter will be always taken into account.
+Hence, a table may have either USER or DERIVED flag.
+Derive table means records can be appended/populated by automatically from other tables (but generally not from API).
+USER table will never be auto-populated.
+Product will be computed only if key columns are defined.
+Append from input columns can always be performed even wthout key columns.
+  * Additional stronger constraint: Link columns require keys to be declared in the type AND are allowed to link to only these keys.
+Note that link column evaluation can be quite difficult because the target record has to be found in a potentially large table.
+If we declare key columns then they could be indexed and be non-derivable and non-user (indexing can be optimized).

 * Introduce filter lambda/expression for each table.
 Is it really valid to have it for any table, that is, will it be valid/meaningful for any table or only for derived tables or only for products?
 Is it always necessary to have key columns (if yes, can we view id as the only key column)?